Junior Golf Club Fitting

 For juniors in the first age group (younger juniors), we highly recommend U.S.Kids and Flynn Golf (VT Max) clubs.
 Refer to these posts: Junior Golf Driver Reviews and Fitting and USKids TS3 (Tour Series 3) Review for more information on both U.S.Kids and Flynn Golf including reviews of the various product lines and what makes each a great option for younger juniors golfers.

 A good junior golf club fitting will ensure that that your junior's golf equipment matches and supports their swing.
 As a junior golfer gets older and stronger and hits growth spurts it is important to have a professional club fitting in order to help them realize their potential.

 The most important aspects of junior golf club fitting are - lie angle, shaft weight, shaft flex and length.
 The lie angle is the angle that the club sits on the ground.
 As kids get older the weight of the shaft is key and can be a big factor in being consistently accurate.
 Some shafts are designed to keep ball flight down and others keep the ball up in the air.
 They can be the same weight.
 As juniors get stronger, the shaft needs to get stiffer, generally speaking, to accommodate higher swing speed and retain accuracy.

 Usually around 10-12 years old or when they are ready for US Kids size 60-63 clubs, a professional junior golf club fitting can make a big difference for your child.
 A lot of the time, around this age, a junior is strong enough to move into a major brand.
 Major brands generally provide greater consistency and a better "feel".
 Below is an example of the Ping i200 and Ping i irons that we see a fair amount of juniors using in tournaments and are a good transition set of irons when moving from kids to adults golf clubs.

-For more on fitting options, a detailed explanation of what factors go into the fitting consideration and fitting driver for junior golfers refer to this article: Best Junior Golf Drivers.
+For more on fitting options, a detailed explanation of what factors go into fitting a driver for junior golfers refer to this article: Best Junior Golf Drivers.

 Technical Club Fitting Considerations For Junior Golfers